Getting started with Subversion

-Nowadays Git and Mercurial are the most often used version control systems.
+Nowadays Git and Mercurial are the most widely used version control systems.
 It can be said that they succeeded the former used CVCS in nearly all areas.
 Nevertheless there is still a loyal user community of Subversion (SVN).
 Until today older repositories remain of importance.
 Subversion, is an open source alternative to the well known CVS.
 This article focuses on this last great version control system supported by SCM-Manager and it’s integration into the Eclipse development environment.
 Please note that this is a beginners tutorial focusing on the basics.
 This is the last post in our beginners series about the most common version control systems in Eclipse.
 Previous articles were Git and Mercurial.

 While CVS is integrated in Eclipse, SVN is not.
 There are two main different plugins available to add SVN support: Subclipse and Subversive.
 At the Eclipse marketplace you can find both plugins and since both feature all SVN capabilities it is a question of taste which one you want to use.
 It is possible to install them side-by-side, hence it’s no problem to test both of them and choose a personal favorite.
 Some users report that Subversive might be a little bit faster than Subclipse, but we did not find any measurable prove.

 Because installation and usage of these plugins resemble each other, we will treat them as one and only point out variations as they occur.